Focus Drift

 1. Introduction

-This Privacy Policy explains how Focus Drift ("we," "us," or "our") handles information when you use our mobile application ("App").
+This Privacy Policy explains how Focus Drift ("we," "us," or "our") handles information when you use our application ("App") on iOS or macOS.
 We are committed to protecting your privacy and being transparent about our data practices.

 By using Focus Drift, you agree to the collection and use of information in accordance with this Privacy Policy.